Will Adam

 William Jonathan Adam (born 28 October 1969) is a Church of England priest.
 He was appointed Archdeacon of Canterbury in 2022 and had previously been the deputy secretary general of the Anglican Communion and ecumenical advisor to the Archbishop of Canterbury.

 Education and family

 Will Adam was born in October 1969 and has two younger sisters.
 He was educated at Aylesbury Grammar School and studied theology and English church history at Manchester University.
 He then attended Westcott House, Cambridge, from where he was sent to the Bossey Ecumenical Institute in Switzerland for six months in 1993.
 Adam later went on to earn a master's degree and a doctorate in canon law at Cardiff Law School.
 He was elected as a Fellow of the Royal Historical Society (FRHistS) in 2011 and as a Fellow of the Society of Antiquaries of London (FSA) in 2024.
-His wife, Lindsay Yates, is also an Anglican priest and they have three daughters.
+His wife, Lindsay Yates, is also an Anglican priest (and the current Canon Precentor for Canterbury Cathedral) and they have three daughters.